-Scott is guilty of burglary for breaking into Willa's garage to steal kerosene.
-But because he did not splash kerosene on her willfully and maliciously, he is not guilty of assault with a caustic chemical.
+Scott is guilty of the California crime of burglary for breaking into Reyna 's garage to commit a crime (in this case, petty theft).
+But because he did not splash kerosene on Reyna willfully and maliciously he is not guilty of assault with a caustic chemical.

 - Two (2), three (3) or four (4) years in California state prison; and/or

 - A fine of up to ten thousand dollars ($10,000).6

 Or instead of prison, the judge can sentence the defendant to felony (formal) probation.